TahaMahmoud/iWorld/README.md

 ## Presentation Layer
 The Presentation layer is an app-side containing the Modules, Features, and screens.
 The presentation layer is built using the **I/O MVVM** presentation architecture.

-## How the App. & Layers communicating?
-As we are separating the **domain and data** layers from the application and presentation layer, We need to handle the communication between the layers and the application side, We have the CoreData library that enables the application side to setup the data with the configuration and inject the dependencies that the data package need to run, We have the AppConfig and the APIConfig for this mission.

 # <a name="io-mvvm"></a> I/O MVVM
 iWorld uses `I/O MVVM` (Input/Output Model-View-ViewModel) architecture.
 This is a clean architecture that emphasis separation of concerns and ease of maintainability.